 These are definitely among the least formal dresses I’ve chosen to show you.
-But I’ve heard from several gals who are looking for simple but elegant dresses they can shine in on their child’s big day, but also wear for special occasions later.
+But I frequently hear from women who are looking for simple but elegant dresses that will help them on their child’s big day, while being wearable for special occasions later.
 Any of these would be perfectly beautiful for the simple ceremony and reception.

 These floral dresses would be beautiful at a simple indoor wedding or one held in a garden or other outdoor venue.
-And I asked Hannah if florals were okay for photographs, and she said absolutely yes.
+And I asked Hannah (my wedding photographer friend) if florals were okay for photographs, and she said absolutely yes.
 I trust her.
 Hannah takes beautiful wedding photos.
 Maybe that’s why I wore a floral myself!

 These dresses are still elegant and would be great for a church wedding, too.
 But I loved the idea of wearing one of these lace applique dresses to an outdoor wedding, say at a hotel or garden.

 To me, these three dresses just look like they belong in the beautiful outdoors.
 Can’t you see wearing any of these to a formal garden or beach wedding?

 So in this broad category I’m showing you everything from nice “church dresses” to these long floral gowns.
 These dresses are a great choice for the Mother of the Bride or Mother of the Groom who has been asked to get a long dress, but still wants something a little “out of the box” for a less traditional wedding.
 Yes, you can wear long, beaded dresses to morning and afternoon weddings.
 But I think these long floral dresses are better choices for those times of day than some of the beaded ones you’ll see in the next category.
 (I feel like I’m being about as clear as mud at this point!
 I hope I’m making sense.)